ITAndreHoch/AWS/Services.md

 AWS Device Farm is an app testing service that lets you test and interact with your Android, iOS, and web apps on many devices at once, or reproduce issues on a device in real time

 ***
+** AWS Migration Hub**
+AWS Migration Hub provides a single location to track the progress of application migrations across multiple AWS and partner solutions.

+***

+** AWS Comprehend**

+Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.

+***